 When Adderall is abused, withdrawal symptoms occur when you attempt to quit using it.
 Like any substance that gets abused, there are symptoms when you try to stop abusing Adderall.
 Common symptoms of Adderall withdrawal include:

 - Difficulty sleeping too much or not being able to sleep enough

 - Stomach pain, nausea, or vomiting

 - Feeling depressed or listless

 Adderall is used to help those with ADHD maintain focus.
 When it is abused, Adderall is addictive and produces a range of withdrawal symptoms once you decide to go through detox.
 It is always safest to go through detox in a safe facility that will give you the support you need as you work through the process.

 Relapse Prevention Strategies in Recovery

 If you are trying to rid yourself of addiction to Adderall or other substances, it’s time to get the addiction treatment you need.
-Contact Tides Edge Detox at 866.723.3127 and begin your journey of sobriety.
-Help for your addiction is only a phone call away.
+At Tides Edge Detox, we offer a variety of detox programs such as: